mrchrmn/conslog/README.md

-# Conslog - for a better console.log() experience.
+# Conslog - for a better console.log() experience

 _Conslog_ is a collection of VSCode snippets that add or remove `console.log`s to and from selected code.

 ## Features